About Kathryn Holmes

 the longer, more fun version:

 As long as I can remember, I’ve wanted to do two things with my life: write and dance.
 Now, I’m lucky enough to be able to divide most of my days between words and movement, as an author/freelance writer and a contemporary dancer.
-On the writing front: in addition to my YA novels, you can find my byline in Dance Magazine, Dance Spirit, Pointe, and other national dance publications.
+(This is when I'm not in Mom-mode to my adorable, rambunctious toddler!)
+On the writing front: in addition to my YA novels, you can find my byline in Dance Magazine, Dance Spirit, Pointe, Dance Teacher, and other national dance publications.
 On the dance front: when I’m not parked in front of my computer, you’ll probably find me stretching and leaping and spinning at one of NYC’s many dance studios.
-I’ve performed with NYC-based choreographers including Becky Radway, Diane McCarthy, and Max Stone, as well as presenting my own choreography around the city.
-I’m also an aspiring yogini.
-(My recent yoga achievements include transitioning from Crow Pose into Tripod Headstand—it’s harder than some people make it look!)
+I’ve performed with NYC-based choreographers including Diane McCarthy, Becky Radway, and Max Stone, as well as presenting my own choreography around the city.

 I went to Goucher College in Baltimore, Maryland, where I double-majored in Dance and English Literature.